Seiten

 US visa and entry bans are measures taken by the US government that restrict or completely prohibit the entry of nationals of certain countries or certain groups of people into the United States.
 These bans can be based on various legal grounds, including presidential proclamations.

-Complete suspension of visa issuance and entry ban
+Complete visa and entry ban

 • Afghanistan